lelloc/doc-admin/content/ticket-settings/states.rst

    The ticket is created by the customer without contact with an agent.

 open
    The ticket is currently in progress.
-Customer and agent are in contact with one another.
+Customer and agent are in contact with each another.

 pending auto close+
-   The ticket will be marked *closed successful* upon reaching the set pending time.
+   The ticket will be set as *closed successful* upon reaching the pending time.

 pending auto close-
-   The ticket will *closed unsuccessful* upon reaching the pending time.
+   The ticket will be set as *closed unsuccessful* upon reaching the pending time.

 pending reminder
    The ticket should be worked on again upon reaching the pending time.